The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

 It is now possible to predict ENSO strength from surface temperature and its history using the connection between temperature at depth and subtropical surface temperatures with a lag.
-We assume that surface warming in each region (i.e., the equatorial East Pacific and the subtropical Pacific) is proportional to global mean SST increases and that East Pacific mixed layer temperatures are proportional to East Pacific surface temperatures (Fig. S2a), leading to a lag-linear model of the form:
+We assume that surface warming in each region (i.e., the equatorial East Pacific and the subtropical Pacific) is proportional to GMST increases and that East Pacific mixed layer temperatures are proportional to the average of East Pacific surface and subsurface temperatures (Supplementary Text 3), leading to a lag-linear model of the form:

-where $\langle \bar{T} \rangle_{\text{global}}$ is the global mean SST, $t_{\text{lag}}$ is a timescale which represents how long it takes for warming to reach the subsurface in the East Pacific, and $\alpha$ and $\beta$ are constants (empirically fit values in Extended Data Table \ref{ed:FittedParameters}, quantitatively related to $A$ and $B$ in Supplementary Text 3).
+where $\Delta\overline{\mathrm{GMST}}$ is the global mean SST change from a control climate (smoothed by a 20-year moving mean as with other bar variables), $t_{\text{lag}}$ is a timescale which represents how long it takes for warming to reach the subsurface in the East Pacific, and $\alpha>0$ and $\beta<0$ are constants (quantitatively derived from $A$ and $B$ in Supplementary Text 3).

-The lag-linear model, using the same values of $\alpha$, $\beta$, and $t_{\mathrm{lag}}$, accurately predicts ENSO variability across MITgcm warming scenarios (Fig. \ref{Fig:IntroFigure}e and f, $R^2=0.93$).
-Additionally, the vital time lag parameter is possible to diagnose from the ocean circulation; the fit $t_{\text{lag}}$ in the MITgcm is about 35 years, close to $t_{\text{stc}}=41$ years.
-Similarly, the lag-linear model (with different parameters) works in CESM2 (Fig. \ref{Fig:IntroFigure}c, $R^2=0.97$ for SSP 3-7.0, $R^2=0.67$ across all scenarios using parameters fit to the SSP 3-7.0 data) and CMIP ensemble simulations (Fig. \ref{Fig:IntroFigure}d, $R^2=0.97$).
-The subtropical timescale can also be diagnosed from the CESM2 simulations as $t_{\text{stc}}=24$ years, close to the fit value of $t_{\text{lag}}=28$ years.